 Conferences are great places to share ideas with fellow teachers and to find out about all the different approaches teachers use in their teaching.
-You’ll find details of project maths conferences past and upcoming events on this page.
+You’ll find details of our past Maths conferences and information on upcoming events on this page.

 Maths Counts 2019

 Maths Counts 2016 took place on Friday evening, April 22nd and Saturday 23rd April at UCD, Belfield.
-The conference was attended by 300 teachers and education professionals.
 Keynote speaker, Professor Akihiko Takahashi, a world-renowned expert in teaching mathematics through problem solving, wowed teachers and students alike in teaching a class of first-years live at the conference.
-All materials presented at Maths Counts 2016 are now available …. read more

-The Project Maths Development Team held a Maths Conference on the 15th and 16th of November 2013 in the National University of Ireland, Maynooth.
+Maths Counts 2013 was held on the 15th and 16th of November 2013 in the National University of Ireland, Maynooth.
 A wide range of practical presentations were offered by teachers.
-The teachers’ presentations below arose from schools’ participation in a professional development initiative based on Lesson Study which captures…read more
+The teachers’ presentations arose from schools’ participation in a professional development initiative.